 Yes, some older boys are more experienced, and often want more physical stuff and faster in the relationship.
 However, that doesn’t mean you’re obligated to do it!
 (And guys usually know this, but sometimes they’re hoping that because you’re younger maybe you’re easier to pressure).
 It’s your right to set the boundaries about what you are comfortable with.
 And if he won’t accept them, ditch his ass because he’s NOT worth it.
 But it may not even be a problem, so just talk to him about it and see how he respects your decisions.
 You may be happily surprised!

-Good luck and take care!posted about 4 years ago
+Good luck and take care!posted over 4 years ago

 He might just want in your pants.
 But guys aren’t rly that good in hiding it, so you’ll find out soon enough if that’s the case.